 This trope also applies to ammo, which increases exponentially in price after you get past level 15.
 At first, each clip of ammo bought costs little more than your current level.
 But by level 20, pistol ammo costs 63 dollars per clip.
 Eventually, a purchased clip of 8 rockets can cost over tens of thousands of dollars.
 By level 61 they cost over $100,000!

 Averted if you are playing in normal mode, where with the exception of Sanctuary's vending machines, all machines are locked at the level they appeared in the story.
 This means that you can travel to the starting area to buy ammo for your end-game gun for dirt cheap.
 However, since the machines are designed around what weapons they expected you to use during the storyline, rocket launcher ammo doesn't become available until around Bloodshot Stronghold or so because that's the first time you start seeing them in the game.
+Or in case of any non-rocket launcher ammo, just group up with a Gunzerker using the Hoarder mods and watch it go up.

 Added Alliterative Appeal: Maliwan rocket launchers all have names and prefixes that start with P. Krieg can also lapse into this occasionally, again with words that start with P.